cablelabs/transparent-security/docs/int_header/INT_header.md

 This section is deviating from the INT spec as we are removing the leading bit to indicate the last record.

 This metadata will be updated with each consecutive hop, until the max hop count has been reached.
-The additional hop infomration will be inserted between the INT metadata header and the metadata from the previous hop.
+The additional hop information will be inserted between the INT metadata header and the metadata from the previous hop.

 Each metadata record corresponds to a bit filed in the instruction set and is 4 octets long.